FACTBOX-Who is still buying Russian crude oil | Headlines

 FACTBOX-Who is still buying Russian crude oil

-Australia, Britain, Canada and the United States have imposed outright bans on Russian oil purchases following Moscow's invasion of Ukraine, but members of the European Union are split.
+Australia, Britain, Canada and the United States have imposed outright bans on Russian oil purchases following Moscow's invasion of Ukraine, but 27 members of the European Union remain divided.

-The leaders of EU member countries are expected to discuss on Thursday a possible ban on Russian energy imports, although such a ban would be difficult to approve due to opposition from some members, including Germany.
-Sanctions on Russian energy could lead to a shortage of diesel, the preferred fuel for heavy industry, pushing up fuel and transportation costs, analysts and industry sources said.
+Poland and the Baltic states are in favour of the restrictions, but Germany has warned against decisions that could further increase energy prices and cause an economic recession, while Hungary is against.
+An EU embargo would require unanimous approval from all 27 member states.

-If imports of Russian crude oil are banned, European refineries could be short of 1.5-2 million barrels per day (bpd) in 2022, and the deficit globally could be just under 3 million bpd, Oslo-based consultancy Rystad Energy said on Thursday.
-India and China, however, could ramp up output of refined products in the short and medium-term, importing more Russian barrels, it added.
+While the political discussions continue, many buyers in Europe are shunning Russian crude voluntarily to avoid reputational damage or possible legal difficulty.
+Germany has already reduced its exposure to Russian energy supplies, with Russian oil accounting for 25% of total imports, down from 35% before the invasion, Economy Minister Robert Habeck said on Friday.

-While the political discussions continue, many buyers in Europe are shunning Russian crude voluntarily to avoid reputational damage or possible legal difficulty, leaving traders warning of potential supply shortages.
-Trafigura estimates lost Russian crude and products so far at between 2 million and 2.5 million bpd, with the impact expected to become more clear by the end of April.
+Germany's economy ministry wants the country's dependence on Russian oil to be halved by the summer, Der Spiegel magazine reported on Friday.
+India and China, which have refused to condemn Russia's invasion of Ukraine, however, could ramp up output of refined products in the short and medium-term, importing more Russian barrels, analysts said.

 The following lists major takers of Russian crude: NEFTOCHIM BURGAS